• Skip to primary navigation

 • Meanwhile make the brine.
 Blend the beet with 1 cup of broth in a blender.
 Add the blended beet along with the rest of the brine ingredients and the remainder of the broth to a large pan.
 Stir well to combine.
 Boil brine for about 10 minutes to allow spices to release flavor.

-1 small beet, 5 cup vegetable broth, 2 tablespoon pickling spice, 1 tablespoon coconut sugar, 1 teaspoon salt, 1 teaspoon garlic powder, ½ teaspoon black pepper, 2 teaspoon dijon mustard
+1 small beet, 5 cup vegetable broth, 2 tbsp pickling spice, 1 tbsp coconut sugar, 1 tsp salt, 1 tsp garlic powder, 1/2 tsp black pepper, 2 tsp dijon mustard

 32 oz extra firm tofu